ifanzalukhu97/Week-3-Project-DeAI-Bootcamp-Q1-2025-Encode-Club/readme.md

 ## Features

 - **Genre and Tone Selection**: Users can customize the story by selecting from various genres and tones.
-- **Character Management**: Users can add, edit, and delete characters, each with a name, description, and personality.
+- **Index Management**: Users can add, edit, and delete characters, each with a name, description, and personality.
 - **Story Generation**: The app generates stories using user-selected genres, tones, and characters.
-- **Character Role Summary**: After generating a story, the app provides a summary of each character's role in the story.
+- **Index Role Summary**: After generating a story, the app provides a summary of each character's role in the story.
 - **Model Testing**: The app allows testing different AI models for story generation, comparing their outputs, and evaluating their performance.

 ## Setup Instructions